 Choosing the Right Internet Plan

 There are many internet service providers (ISPs) to choose from.
 It’s important to think carefully about your options.
 You should look at what different ISPs offer in your area.
+Choosing the right internet plan for your home starts with understanding your online needs and the number of devices you use.
+If you mostly browse the web, check email, and stream in HD, a basic plan with 10–25 Mbps may be sufficient.

 Conclusion: Making an Informed Decision About Your Internet Speed